Settings Reference¶

 integer

 The timeout in seconds for every request made to the Entra ID server.
-It’s passed on as the timeout
+It’s passed on as the timeout parameter

 to the underlying calls to the requests